 How does the BLON BL03 sound?
 The bass is of high quality and well-controlled.
 It has a good impact without boominess or bleeding into the midrange.
 The bass is without a doubt the front and center of this IEM and it is surprisingly well reproduced.
 The midrange has a bit of warmth due to the bass, but sounds overall even and open.
 Female vocals sound more open and dynamic compared to male vocals.
 The treble has an overall neutral tone avoiding harshness and sibilance even when used at a high volume.
 It does not have the best extension but has a natural clean sound.
 The soundstage is above average, while the imaging is very good.
 There is good separation and the positions are well reproduced.

-At this price range, the BLO BL03 will appeal to a broader mass with its all-round capabilities.
 They are dynamic and have energetic sound with plenty of details.
 The BL03 shames even some of the most popular high-priced IEMs.
-The short nozles can be a turn-off, but if you have small ears or can get double or triple flange ear tips, this is a good and budget IEM choice.
+The short nozles can be a turn-off, but if you have small ears (see this article for earbuds for small ears) or can get double or triple flange ear tips, this is a good and budget IEM choice.